Moving to Poland: Expat Registration Guide

 Any Polish bank branch or online. mBank and ING are the most accessible for English speakers.
 PKO Bank Polski has the widest branch network.

-NIP Tax Number (Self-Employed / Business Only)
+Tax Number (NIP: Self-Employed / Business Only)

 - PESEL number